moveit/moveit_grasps/README.md

 # MoveIt!
 Grasps

 A basic grasp generator for objects such as blocks or cylinders for use with the MoveIt! pick and place pipeline.
 Does not consider friction cones or other dynamics.
+It also has support for suction grippers.

 Its current implementation takes as input a pose vector (postition and orientation) and generates a large number of potential grasp approaches and directions.
 Also includes a grasp filter for removing kinematically infeasible grasps via threaded IK solvers.